iRNA-COSI/APAeval/summary_workflows/quantification/specification/Q_benchmark_specification.md

 Ranking: The best performing tool is the one with the highest correlation value and lowest total expression of non-matched sites (top-left part of the plot) and the worst performing tool is the one with the lowest correlation combined with the highest total expression of non-matched sites (bottom-right part of the plot).
 The plot should be divided into diagonal quartiles based on the distance from optimal performance.
 Alternatively, if the plot is divided into square quartiles, the following ranking order should be applied: top-left, top-right, bottom-left, bottom-right.

-2. **Bar plot** visualizing **Mean Squared Error** of relative PAS usage.
+2. **Bar plot** visualizing **Correlation** of relative PAS usage.
 Separate plots should be prepared for different values of distance threshold:

 - 100 nt

-**metric** - MSE
+**metric** - correlation of relative PAS usage

 Input datasets:

 - RNA-Seq data compared with 3'end sequencing data
+- Simulated RNA-Seq data compared with dataset used for simulation

-Ranking: The best performing tool is the one with the lowest MSE value.
+Ranking: The best performing tool is the one with the highest correlation value value.

 Optional plots: